Section Menu

 Documenting Community Activism

-Olin Library and Rollins College Archives stands with other institutions in condemning systemic racism, violence, and discrimination.
-We invite students, faculty, staff, alumni, community members and others to share here about their participation in and experiences with the #BlackLivesMatter and other social justice movements for the purposes of documenting these important personal histories.
+Olin Library and Rollins College Archives stand with other institutions in condemning systemic racism, violence, and discrimination, and invite students, faculty, staff, alumni, community members and others to share their participation in and experiences social justice movements.

 Archiving Your Activism